-On Wednesday, December 6th 2017, TopSpin New York returns for a great night highlighted by a professional, celebrity and open ping pong tournament.
-With special performances and food from some of NYC's finest restaurants, the event is not to be missed!
+On Wednesday, December 6th, 2017, TopSpin New York returned for another amazing event highlighted by a professional, celebrity and open ping pong tournament.
+In addition, the event featured a special performance by DJ Kalkutta and food from some of NYC's finest restaurants.

 40% of New York City high school students do NOT graduate high school.

 Only ONE IN FOUR students who enter high school in New York City are ready for college after four years and less than HALF enroll.

 In NYC, the two-year attrition rate for teachers is 25% with an 18% of teachers leaving in the first year - while the national rate is only ten percent.

 Cutting the dropout rate of a single graduating class in half would likely support as many as 54,000 new jobs and would likely increase the gross domestic product by as much as $9.6 billion.